 Termites cause more destruction to Aussie homes and families than any other pests by a huge margin.

-With an average of $7,000+ in structural repairs after a termite infestation, you can save yourself a lot of money and stress by paying heed to some basic elements.
+With an average of $7,000+ in structural repairs after an infestation, you can save yourself a lot of money and stress by paying heed to some basic elements.

 Like practically all things, the damage is preventable as long as you catch it in the early stages and take some basic precautions.

 Top Signs of Termites In or Around Your Home

 When it comes to control and prevention, the best course is always to turn to a professional service.
 They will be able to detect signs that the untrained eye of a homeowner might skip over.
 But if you are suspicious that something is amiss or keen to be extra vigilant, it can help to know the indicators.
 The following are the most significant signs to be on guard for.